iced-rs/iced_aw/README.md

 Please take a look into our examples on how to use Sidebar.

-Enable TabBars with the feature `sidebar`.
+Enable Sidebar with the feature `sidebar`.

 Also included in this feature, are two widgets `sidebar::column::FlushColumn` and `sidebar::row::FlushRow` that flushes the end/start element to the opposite direction to the alignment of the container.